Azure/deployment-stacks/TUTORIAL.md

   --location eastus `
   --template-file main.bicep
 ```

+For example, PowerShell gives the following confirmation warning when you run `New-AzSubscriptionDeploymentStack` again:

+> WARNING: The deployment stack 'mySubStack' you're trying to create already already exists in the current subscription.
+Do you want to overwrite it?
+Detaching: resources, resourceGroups (Y/N)

 To verify the change, sign into the Azure portal, check the properties of
 the `publicIP` resource and confirm its address allocation method is